 My name is Lena Müller.
 I am an ecologist and a climber.

 I am part of the national working group public relations for Scientists for Future Austria.
 Further, I am actively involved within the regional group of Tyrol and Vorarlberg, where I support the organisation of events, social media, and public outreach.

 With the Riders Alliance of Protect our Winters Germany, we spread awareness about climate change and sustainable outdoor sports.

 By joining Act on Collective Transition for Summits I commit myself to a 10% reduction in personal CO2 emissions every year to protect the environment as a climber.

-At the think thank sportainable, we rethink sport: resource-efficient, low-emission, nature-compatible, humane, and sustainable.
+At the think tank sportainable, we rethink sport: resource-efficient, low-emission, nature-compatible, humane, and sustainable.
 We provide a basis of knowledge for actors who want to embark on the path of sustainable development.
 And we provide the impulses to take such paths.

 PhD in Ecology